 - When washing coloured linens, check that your detergent does not have whitening agents or bleach.

-- Pure soap or gentle detergents are best, especially in soft water.
+- Pure soap or mild, biodegradable or natural detergents are best, especially in soft water.
+When linens are not heavily soiled, we suggest using only half of the recommended amount of detergent.

 - Never use chlorine bleaches as these will damage the fibre.

-- If possible, line dry, it is best for linen and the environment.
+- If possible, line dry, it is best for the linen and the environment.

 - White linen can be dried in direct sunlight but this should be avoided for coloured linen.